Money Advice Plus – Lift Up Project

 We are able to see people face to face again at our office in Hove and hope to be back at other places around the city soon.

-If you are a council tenant or council leaseholder and would like help with debts or benefits please call 0808 196 3699 (free) and ask for Madeleine or email firstname.lastname@example.org.
+If you are a council tenant or council leaseholder and would like help with debts or benefits please call 01323 635999 and ask for Nikki or Alison.
+Alternatively, please email email@example.com.

-Moneyworks is a council-funded project, which aims to provide cohesive and comprehensive money and debt advice to residents of Brighton and Hove.
-We run a telephone advice service on behalf of the Moneyworks partnership of providing free, independent advice to residents of Brighton and Hove on a whole range of money issues including dealing with debt, maximising income, paying for fuel etc.
+The Moneyworks Adviceline is a telephone advice service run on behalf of the Moneyworks Partnership providing free and independent advice to residents of Brighton and Hove on a whole range of money issues including dealing with welfare benefits, debt and maximising income.